privet-kitty/dufy/README.md

 | ... | ... |
 | 36 to 40 | 10P (=0RP) to 10RP (=0R) |

-The hue number of `mhvc` is a circle group: i.e. hues outside the interval [0, 40] are acceptable:
+The hue of of `mhvc` is a circle group: i.e. hues outside the interval [0, 40] are acceptable:

     * (dufy:mhvc-to-spec -400.0 4.5 6.1) ; the same as (0.0 4.5 6.1)
     => "0.00R 4.50/6.10"